aphanotus/BI279.Genetics/README.md

 ### Accommodations for public health

-If you experience symptoms of a contagious respiratory illness, such as [covid-19](https://www.cdc.gov/covid/signs-symptoms/) or [flu](https://www.cdc.gov/flu/signs-symptoms/index.html), please attend class if wearing a [KN-95](https://www.cdc.gov/respiratory-viruses/prevention/masks.html) face mask or similar design.
+If you experience symptoms of a contagious respiratory illness, such as [covid-19](https://www.cdc.gov/covid/signs-symptoms/) or [flu](https://www.cdc.gov/flu/signs-symptoms/index.html), please only attend class if you wear a [KN-95](https://www.cdc.gov/respiratory-viruses/prevention/masks.html) face mask or similar design.

 ![](images/header_waxwing2.jpg)